ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-1-flask-getting-started.md

 Now, here are a few things to try, and some questions to answer.
 As you try these things and think through what is happening, you should begin to understand a few things about how this code is working.

-Before you start, arrange the windows on your screen so that you have the window where you typed python hello.py on the left side of your screen (we'll call this the server window), and the browser window on the right side of your screen.
+Before you start, arrange the windows on your screen so that you have the window where you typed python3 hello.py on the left side of your screen (we'll call this the server window), and the browser window on the right side of your screen.

 * In the browser window, hit 'refresh' a few times.
 What do you see in the server window?
-* In the window where you originally typed python hello.py, type a CTRL+C (that is, "Control-C").
+* In the window where you originally typed python3 hello.py, type a CTRL+C (that is, "Control-C").
 Then try hitting "refresh" in the browser where you typed localhost:5000, and see what happens.
-Then, type the python hello.py command again, and try hitting refresh in the browser again.
+Then, type the python3 hello.py command again, and try hitting refresh in the browser again.
 * Use CTRL+C on the server side to stop the server, edit the hello.py file to change the string "Hello World" to something else, for example, if your name is Cory, make it say: "Hello from Cory's server".
 Start the server up again and then hit refresh in your browser a few times.

 # What to do next?